ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-hannah-1824.md

 {{% fig "1914-11-12-ithaca-journal" "500" /%}}

-At this time, there is a marked increase in the number of prayer and temperance meetings reported held in the Mills home, presumably to accommodate Hannah's inability to attend events outside the home.
+At this time, there is a marked increase in the number of prayer and temperance meetings reported held in the Mills' home, presumably to accommodate Hannah's inability to attend events outside the home.
 Hannah was clearly viewed as an important community leader to these women.

 {{% fig "1914-12-05-ithaca-journal" "500" /%}}